-Date of notice: [Date that the notice is sent]

-Dear [Addressee], in you We know or have reasonable grounds to believe that that a relevant change has occurred are particulars that are stated in the register of controllers of [name of company or foreign any]. send y This notice is sent under section 386AH(1) of the Companies Act 1967 and requires provide the following information within 30 days after the date of this notice.
-Please your reply to [address of company or foreign company].
-Failure to provide the information red by this notice may be an offence.
+We know or have reasonable grounds to believe that that a relevant change has occurred in your particulars that are stated in the register of controllers of [name of company or foreign company].

+This notice is sent under section 386AH(1) of the Companies Act 1967 and requires you to provide the following information within 30 days after the date of this notice.
+Please send your reply to [address of company or foreign company].
+Failure to provide the information required by this notice may be an offence.

 1. Are you still a registrable controller of [name of company or foreign company]?

-Y our reply: Yes / No be a r Delete as appropriate.
-If your reply is no, please state the date on which you ceased to egistrable controller of [name of company or foreign company]: Your particulars that are stated in the register of controllers of [name of company or n company] are set out below.
-Has a relevant change in your particulars set out below red?
-[S et out particulars of addressee that are stated in the register of controllers] Your reply: Yes / No Delete as appropriate.
-If your reply is yes, please provide the following information: (a) the date of the change: (b) the particulars of the change: s notice, "register of controllers" has the meaning given to it in section 386AB of the panies Act 1967; Yours s sincerely, [Nam e of director, secretary or authorised representative of the company or foreign company] Direc tor / Secretary / Authorised representative
+Delete as appropriate.
+If your reply is no, please state the date on which you ceased to be a registrable controller of [name of company or foreign company]:

+2. Your particulars that are stated in the register of controllers of [name of company or foreign company] are set out below.
+Has a relevant change in your particulars set out below occurred?

-Delete as appropriate
+[Set out particulars of addressee that are stated in the register of controllers]

+- Delete as appropriate.
+If your reply is yes, please provide the following information:

+- (a) the date of the change:

+- (b) the particulars of the change:

+In this notice, "register of controllers" has the meaning given to it in section 386AB of the Companies Act 1967;

+[Name of director, secretary or authorised representative of the company or foreign company]